mirkokiefer/diff-merge-patch/README.md

 - **no magic**: make any merge conflicts explicit to cater for different conflict resolution mechanisms
 - **be commutative**: the order of diffs in a merge should not matter
 - **be recursive**: implement diff, patch and merge for basic data structures and use them to support complex data structures

+**Use this library with caution, I have not used it in production and there are known bugs.
+You can help me improve the library by creating pull requests with failing tests or even improvements to the algorithms.**

 ##Supported Data Structures
 - [Sets](#sets)